Monday, June 1, 2026

 IV.
 The Constitution of Sri Lanka (1978): The Lacuna of the Right to Life

-Chapter III of the Sri Lankan Constitution guarantees a robust set of rights, including freedom of thought and religion (Article 10), freedom from torture (Article 11), equality before the law (Article 12), and freedom from arbitrary arrest (Article 13).
+In contrast to India, the Constitution of the Democratic Socialist Republic of Sri Lanka (1978) presents a unique constitutional architecture.
+Chapter III guarantees a robust set of rights, including freedom from torture (Article 11), equality before the law (Article 12), and freedom from arbitrary arrest (Article 13).
 However, the explicit "Right to Life" is structurally absent.

 V. Comparative Synthesis